DataTalksClub/machine-learning-zoomcamp/cohorts/2024/01-intro/homework.md

 - 45.58
 - 91.30

+> Answer: 91.2998806299555

 ## Submit the results

-* Submit your results here: https://courses.datatalks.club/ml-zoomcamp-2024/homework/hw01
+- Submit your results here: https://courses.datatalks.club/ml-zoomcamp-2024/homework/hw01
-* If your answer doesn't match options exactly, select the closest one
+- If your answer doesn't match options exactly, select the closest one